Record linkage: Deterministic record linkage

 The most simple deterministic record linkage strategy would be to pick a single identifier that is assumed to be uniquely identifying, say SSN, and declare that records sharing the same value identify the same person while records not sharing the same value identify different people.
 In this example, deterministic linkage based on SSN would create entities based on A1 and A2; A3 and B1; and A4.
-While A1, A2, and B2 appear to represent the same entity, B2 would not be included into the match because it is missing a value for SSN.
+While A1, A2, and B2 appear to represent the same entity, B2 would not be included in the match because it is missing a value for SSN.

 Handling exceptions such as missing identifiers involves the creation of additional record linkage rules.
-One such rule in the case of missing SSN might be to compare name, date of birth, sex, and ZIP code with other records in hopes of finding a match.
+One such rule in the case of a missing SSN might be to compare name, date of birth, sex, and ZIP code with other records in hopes of finding a match.
 In the above example, this rule would still not match A1/A2 with B2 because the names are still slightly different: standardization put the names into the proper (Surname, Given name) format but could not discern "Bill" as a nickname for "William".
-Running names through a phonetic algorithm such as Soundex, NYSIIS, or metaphone, can help to resolve these types of problems.
-However, they may still stumble over surname changes as the result of marriage or divorce, but then B2 would be matched only with A1 since the ZIP code in A2 is different.
+Running names through a phonetic algorithm such as Soundex, NYSIIS, or metaphone can help to resolve these types of problems.
+However, they may still stumble over surname changes as a result of marriage or divorce, but then B2 would be matched only with A1 since the ZIP code in A2 is different.
 Thus, another rule would need to be created to determine whether differences in particular identifiers are acceptable (such as ZIP code) and which are not (such as date of birth).

-As this example demonstrates, even a small decrease in data quality or small increase in the complexity of the data can result in a very large increase in the number of rules necessary to link records properly.
+As this example demonstrates, even a small decrease in data quality or a small increase in the complexity of the data can result in a very large increase in the number of rules necessary to link records properly.
 Eventually, these linkage rules will become too numerous and interrelated to build without the aid of specialized software tools.
 In addition, linkage rules are often specific to the nature of the data sets they are designed to link together.
 One study was able to link the Social Security Death Master File with two hospital registries from the Midwestern United States using SSN, NYSIIS-encoded first name, birth month, and sex, but these rules may not work as well with data sets from other geographic regions or with data collected on younger populations.
 Thus, continuous maintenance testing of these rules is necessary to ensure they continue to function as expected as new data enter the system and need to be linked.
-New data that exhibit different characteristics than was initially expected could require a complete rebuilding of the record linkage rule set, which could be a very time-consuming and expensive endeavor.
+New data that exhibit different characteristics than were initially expected could require a complete rebuilding of the record linkage rule set, which could be a very time-consuming and expensive endeavor.